 200-hour Yoga Teacher Training | Level 1 Yoga Foundation Course

 This unique 200-hour yoga teacher training programme has been running since 2016 and has evolved from more than 25 years of teaching and 20 years’ experience of running a yoga centre.
-The Shala School of Yoga is a Yoga Alliance accredited yoga training centre, and our 200-hour Yoga Alliance qualification is designed to give you the skills, knowledge and motivation needed to thrive in today’s yoga environment – or to explore yoga for your own personal development, and on a personal level it is usually a hugely transformational experience.
+The Shala School of Yoga is a Yoga Alliance accredited yoga training centre, and our 200-hour Yoga Alliance qualification is designed to give you the skills, knowledge and motivation needed to thrive in today’s yoga environment – and to explore yoga for your own personal development, and on a personal level it is usually a hugely transformational experience.
 Most of the course takes place in our beautiful South London yoga studio, with around 40 hours of online learning (livestream and on demand) to consolidate the teachings of yoga anatomy and philosophy.

-The Shala School of Yoga was set up in 2016 for our experienced teaching team to pass on their considerable knowledge and produce a new generation of inspiring and authentic yoga teachers.
+The Shala School of Yoga was set up in 2016 for our experienced teaching team to pass on their considerable knowledge to a new generation of inspiring and authentic yoga teachers.
 The 200-hour yoga teacher training programme crafts and intertwines traditional methods with a more contemporary approach and provides a non-dogmatic comprehensive immersion introducing the vast subject of yoga.
 The course is always evolving as the yoga world evolves and we examine many aspects of the science of yoga, from the physical practices of asana, pranayama, kriya and anatomy to the mental, philosophical and spiritual nature of the practice.
 The asana study is influenced by ashtanga yoga but is broad in scope laying a solid foundation to go on and teach numerous styles of yoga.
 Each student will be guided to hone their skills for their final assessment to teach a style of yoga that resonates with their own individual practice.
 The course gives space for reading, coursework and teaching practice with rigorous feedback and guidance from peers and the team.
 Our detailed feedback process is particularly beneficial in helping trainees find their own authentic voice as a teacher and fulfil their own individual potential.